-Divorce is difficult.
-Making major financial and parenting decisions while mentally, emotionally, and financially compromised can be a recipe for disaster.
+At Rave and Roulhac, we recognize how difficult divorcing your spouse or partner can be.
+Making major financial and parenting decisions while feeling mentally, emotionally, and financially compromised can be a recipe for disaster.
 But more and more families in New Jersey are turning to mediation for a more family-friendly alternative.

-Rave and Roulhac help couples stay focused on the needs of the children while determining how to share time with the children and distribute financial assets.
-Our goal is to help couples transition into a working relationship where they can continue to work together to raise their children in strength and love.
+Elle Rave helps couples stay focused on the needs of the children while determining how to share time with the children and distribute financial assets.
+Our goal is to help couples transition into a relationship where they can continue to work together to raise their children in strength and love.
 We strive to assist couples in designing an equitable distribution of assets such that each can maintain an individual household.

-Most of our clients have never gone through a divorce before and have a ton of questions.
+If you are like most of our clients, you have never gone through a divorce before and have a great deal of questions.
 We offer a free half hour consultation to help alleviate concerns and provide information so that you can make an informed decision on how best to move forward for your family.